frank-ang/amplify-react-tutorial/README.md

     See Example code in *src/components/Predict.js* , which is from the Amplify docs example.

-    Fix region to where AIML services exist.
+    > Fix region to where AIML services exist.
-    E.g. Speech to text is not available in ap-southeast-1 at the time of writing.
+    E.g. Speech to text (Amazon Transcribe) is not available in ap-southeast-1 at the time of writing.
+To fix:
-    Browser console debugging shows a name resolution failure.
-To fix

-    Update regions for selective services in *src/aws-exports.js*, under JSON element *awsmobile.predictions* e.g.:
-    * Update *convert.transcription.region* to "ap-southeast-2"
+    > Update RegionMapping.
+    > Edit: *backend/predictions/transcription[ID]/transcription[ID]-template.json*, update RegionMapping accordingly, e.g. "ap-southeast-2"

     Test locally. ```npm start```
     The demo */predict* page shows demonstrations of the various prediction functions.

-    > TODO: Identify Entities (Advanced) does not currently work
+3. Update Identify Entities (Advanced) for self-trained face collection

+    >Update amplify predictions module "Identify"
+    Workaround required due to S3 stack update error.
+Bug encountered inAmplify CLI 4.21.0.

+    ```sh
+    amplify update predictions
+    ?
+Please select from one of the categories below Identify
+    ?
+Which identify resource would you like to update? identifyEntitiesd97bb669
+    ?
+Would you like use the default configuration?
+Advanced Configuration
+    ?
+Would you like to enable celebrity detection?
+Yes
+    ?
+Would you like to identify entities from a collection of images?
+Yes
+    ?
+How many entities would you like to identify?
+50
+    ?
+Would you like to allow users to add images to this collection?
+Yes
+    ?
+Who should have access?
+Auth users only
+    # A new function is created.
+    # Somehow add/removing the storage trigger function fixes a bug with cloudformation??
+    amplify storage update
+    ?
+Please select from one of the below mentioned services: Content (Images, audio, video, etc.)
+    ?
+Who should have access: Auth and guest users
+    ?
+What kind of access do you want for Authenticated users? create/update, read, delete
+    ?
+What kind of access do you want for Guest users? read
+    ?
+Select from the following options Update the Trigger
+    ?
+Select from the following options Choose an existing function from the project
+    ?
+Select from the following options RekognitionIndexFacesTrigger6394f3f5
+    ```
+    Next, in the AWS Console for Lambda, manually narrow down the Lambda function's S3 trigger paths.

+    >List faces in the collection
+    ```
+    COLLECTION_ID=`aws rekognition list-collections | jq -r  ".CollectionIds[]" | grep identify`

+    aws rekognition describe-collection --collection-id $COLLECTION_ID

+    aws rekognition list-faces --collection-id $COLLECTION_ID
+    ```